andreaevolo/OverTheWire-BanditChallanges/lvl17-lvl18/README.md

  WCETP1i90TZJSbKZ24ly5rhNKva8sSdy
  2o4oJXwgWyWIdKb9WpNDFUcWXlcghSzR
 ```
-We can notice in our output that some lines are preceded by a `-` and a `+` char, the minus symbol rappresent the lines that have been removed and plus symbol the one that are added.
+We can notice in our output that some lines are preceded by a `-` and `+` char, the minus symbol rappresent the lines that have been removed and the plus symbol the one that have been added.
-Given this information we can grab the line that have been remove and use it to access the next level.
+Given this information we can grab the line that have been removed and use it to access the next level.